Boosting Iron and Energy with Flora’s Iron+ with B-Vitamin Complex

 - Cold hands and feet

-If you suspect that you are iron deficient, the best thing to do first is to get your levels checked with your healthcare practitioner.
+If you suspect that you are iron deficient, the best thing to do first is to check with your healthcare practitioner.
 From there, they will advise as to whether or not you should be supplementing.

 Flora’s Iron+ With B-Vitamin Complex

 Like with any new supplement, it can be confusing to choose which iron supplement is right for you.
-Flora’s innovative formula features liquid ferrous gluconate — a form of iron clinically proven to quickly and significantly raise iron levels.
+Flora’s innovative formula features liquid ferrous gluconate — a form of iron clinically proven to quickly and significantly boost iron.
 In fact, in a head-to-head test of four kinds of iron, liquid ferrous gluconate was the best absorbed and tolerated.
 In addition to containing 10 mg of elemental iron per serving, Iron+ also contains a range of B-Complex vitamins to help increase energy.
-(As well as iron, vitamins B12 and B6 are also required to make red blood cells).
+(As well as iron, vitamins B12, and B6 needs to make red blood cells).

 To learn even more about iron deficiency and getting the most out of your iron supplement, check out Flora’s article here.
 And if you’d like to try Flora’s Iron+ With Vitamin B Complex for yourself, be sure to use the code WELLDAILY15 for 15% off at FloraHealth.com.